 - The process for notifying qualifications in architecture for listing under Annex V of the Directive has been revised and streamlined; and

 - Adjustments have been made to enhance and streamline the processes for moving and registering in other European member states.

-Throughout 2014, we have worked closely with key organisations such as the European Commission, relevant UK government departments and our European counterparts, to ensure that we will meet the transposition deadline, and interpret and apply the revised Directive appropriately.
+Throughout 2015, we continued to work closely with key organisations such as the European Commission, relevant UK Government departments and our European counterparts, to ensure that we would meet the transposition deadline, and interpret and apply the revised Directive appropriately.

 Interacting with UK government departments

-After working closely with relevant Government departments, i.e., the Department for Communities and Local Government and the Department for Business, Innovation and Skills, to bring the UK’s entry under Annex V of the Directive into line with other member states’ entries, we continue to ensure that the UK’s listing under Annex V of the Directive remains up to date.
+After working closely with relevant Government departments, i.e. the Department for Communities and Local Government (DCLG) and the Department for Business, Innovation and Skills (BIS), to bring the UK’s entry under Annex V of the Directive into line with other Member States’ entries, we continue to ensure that the UK’s listing under Annex V of the Directive remains up to date.
 This includes the timely notification of any award and institutional title changes, as well as any new qualifications we recognise.

 Notifications of qualifications

-We received 34 notifications from five member states during 2014 for consideration and review.
+We received 47 new notifications from eight member states during 2015 for consideration and review.
 We have actively engaged in the review of all of these notifications and raised queries in relation to their compliance with the minimum requirements set out in the Qualifications Directive where appropriate.
-Member states are required to provide comments and raise queries in relation to each notification within two months of it being opened for consultation.
+Overall, with the inclusion of the notifications received at the end of 2014, we reviewed 67 notifications during 2015.
+Member States are required to provide comments and raise queries in relation to each notification within two months of it being opened for consultation.
 We met this deadline in all cases.

-By way of a comparison, during 2012, 27 notifications from seven member states were issued for consideration and review; and in 2013, 14 notifications from five member states were issued for consultation and review.
+By way of a comparison, during 2014, 34 notifications from five Member States were issued for consideration and review; and in 2013, 14 notifications from five Member States were issued for consultation and review.